 A replication channel requires two MySQL servers acting as replication servers (one each for the master and slave).
 For example, this means that in the case of a replication setup with two replication channels (to provide an extra channel for redundancy), there will be a total of four replication nodes, two per cluster.

-Replication of a MySQL Cluster as described in this section and
+Replication of an NDB Cluster as described in this section and

 those following is dependent on row-based replication.
 This means